YouKhan2/LichessAnalysis/README.md

 # LichessAnalysis
-Analyze the games I played on Lichess to improve at chess
+Analyze the games I played on Lichess to improve my at chess